+What’s your mood been like of late, Brandon Maxwell?
+Has it been nothing but nervous, sleepless nights?
 Well, it’s been a really busy time!
 And I have been in a really different place, mentally and physically, before this next show – and it’s been a much happier place.
 I have been flying back and forth from California and just got back after spending one day there, so, yes, I have been keeping busy.
 I did take a break before that, in December, in Hawaii, but I am a fast-paced person, so taking that first vacation in a very, very long time was a test of patience.
 I was waking up every morning ready to work and then trying not to do that.
 But what I have learnt throughout this entire process is that everyday is a hurdle and a different struggle.

+So you’re not running on fumes.
 No, I am not running on fumes, but if you had told me when I was ten or eleven years old that I would be so blessed to be working in L.A. the night before, then getting on a plane back to New York City and rushing to a fitting for dresses that I have made, I would never have believed it.
 I feel very excited with the way my life has been going.

+Casting seems crucial to a Brandon Maxwell production.
+This will be your fourth collection, but the brand has already become synonymous – and is much regaled – for its stunning, striking and genius diversity on the catwalk.
+Is this a concerted effort?
 First of all, I work with James Scully, who is the most fantastic, fantastic, fantastic casting director, and I think we both see very much eye to eye.
 Casting is one of my top favorite parts of the process and it is very much representative of how I see the world.

 I am very much aware that the world is round and that the world is very much diverse.
 And that is just the way I have always thought of it growing up.
 I think that fashion sometimes can seem to be so un-obtainable and out of reach for certain people.